 Provident Fund is a certain amount of money deducted from the employees’ salary of an employee and saved in the PF account.
 This amount is compounded annually and grows into a big cash reserve over the course of years.
 PF is also tax-free as of now.

-Gratuity is an amount of money that is deducted from an employee’s salary on regular basis.
+Gratuity is an amount of money that is deducted from an employee’s salary on a regular basis.
 Once an employee completes 5 years in the company, they are eligible for gratuity at the time for full & final settlements when the employee leaves the company.

-How Statutory Compliance Helps Organizations
+How Statutory Compliance in HR Helps Organizations

 Apart from the fact that statutory compliance helps organizations avoid legal and financial penalties, it also brings along a plethora of plus points such as: